 (photo credit: WIKIMEDIA COMMONS/102FM)

-“The Zionist Union’s position is that a terrorist is a terrorist is a terrorist, and it does not matter if he wanted to kill Jews or Arabs,” Herzog wrote on Facebook.
+"The Zionist Union’s stance is that a terrorist is a terrorist is a terrorist, and it doesn’t matter if he set out to kill Arabs or Jews,” the opposition leader added.

 Zionist Union members also released a joint statment stating: “We are in the midst of a terror wave, and the government of Israel should begin to deal with it effectively.
 The terrorist in Hebron was the same as any other terrorist.
 The comments made by MK Bahloul do not reflect or represent the stance of the Zionist Union.”

 , terrorism is interpreted as: "[The] use of firearms, weapons, explosives, and dangerous substances when used as a means to perpetrate indiscriminate violence involving death or serious bodily injury to persons or groups of persons or populations or serious damage to property."

 The ICC notes, however, that the term terrorism "[lacks] of a clear and universally accepted definition."